dimas-fw/dimas/dimas/README.md

 - `query`: Enables querying the queryables.
 - `queryable`: Enables listening for queries and answering them.
 - `subscriber`: Enables listening for publisher messages.
-- `timer`: Enables a timer feature, typically used with queries and/or publishers.
+- `timer`: Enables a timer feature, typically used with publishers and/or queries.